Salt, Ash, and Bone

 He lay in a trough of earth.

 Around him, beside a high pile of musty soil piled neath the pine canopy, stood three cutters in leathers and brown capes.
 Two wore downturned expressions.
 One was teary-eyed, rubbed her red and drippy nose, head bowed.
-Beside her, a swarthy man clutched a hastella, a wooden charm shaped like a star-headed spear, to his chest.
-He let the painted beads of its lanyard slip, counted, through clasped, dirty hands as he prayed, cracked lips mouthing whispers.
+Beside her, a swarthy man clutched a rosary to his chest.
+He let the painted beads slip, counted, through clasped, dirty hands as he prayed through cracked lips.

-The third stood with a burning taper in hand, a spade at his feet, behind the mourning two.
+The third stood behind the mourning two.
+A burning taper in hand, a spade at his feet.
 He was red of hair and bore a look of knitted impatience.

 “Petro,” he said, addressing the praying man.